CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.

 Board of Directors

-Meghan Lavallee resides in Winnipeg, and is the Director of Pathway Programs for the Manitoba Institute of Trades and Technology.
-This includes leadership of MITT’s Adult Learning Centres, Language Programs, Career and Employment Services, as well as the systems to create successful career and educational pathways to pursue further education, training or employment.
+Meghan Lavallee resides in Winnipeg, and is the Executive Director of Apprenticeship Manitoba.
+Prior to this, she was the Director of Career and Student Engagement for the Manitoba Institute of Trades and Technology.
+This role included leadership of MITT’s Adult Learning Centres, Career and Employment Services, and Domestic Recruitment.
+She believes that we all have a role within the educational ecosystem to create successful career pathways and equitable access to further education, training and/or employment for all.

-Meghan’s passion for experiential learning and student success started as a student and staff member within residence and student life communities in the post-secondary sector, while completing her BSc and PBDE.
+Meghan’s passion for experiential learning and student success started as a student and staff member within student services in the post-secondary sector.
 From there, she turned her love of student development to leadership roles with Career Trek, an experiential learning career development not-for-profit that creates opportunities to catapult young Manitobans to career and education success.
-She is currently completing her MEd (post-secondary studies) at Memorial University of Newfoundland and Labrador.
+In her return to post-secondary institutions, she has utilized her experience in community settings to make access a driving force in the systems and programs available to learning communities.

-Meghan loves volunteering in her community, yoga, gardening and hiking with her family and canine companion.
+Meghan loves volunteering in her community, practicing yoga, urban gardening, and hiking with her family and canine companion.

 Keka DasGupta is a 20-year award-winning PR and communications strategist, a TEDx speaker, executive trainer and an entrepreneur.
 Keka began her career at IKEA and served with the company for seven years, managing all national PR and communications programs.
 She also served as the company’s media and crisis spokesperson.
 She then moved onto the reputed PR firm, DDB Public Relations (DDB PR).
 After becoming a new mom (she now has two boys), Keka established her own boutique consulting firm, Precision Marketing Group Inc.